schlessinger-lab/pyvol/README.md

 clicked to make that executable visible to the back-end.
 The GUI should then display that it can find MSMS.
 For academic users and non-academic users with the Schrodinger incentive PyMOL distribution, installation is now complete.
-For all others see the full [installation documentation] (https://schlessingerlab.github.io/pyvol/install.html).
+For all others see the full [installation documentation](https://schlessingerlab.github.io/pyvol/install.html).

 Example Basic Run
 =================